Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 Apart from the overall density profile, as mentioned previously DM self-interactions can alter the shape of the DM halo, making the regions of higher density more spherically symmetric.
-Constraints on scattering cross sections from shapes of halos have been obtained using the X-Ray measurements of the shapes of the hot halo gas of NGC720.
-The shape and the twisting of X-Ray isophotes carry information about the three dimensional shape of the potential.
+Constraints on scattering cross sections from shapes of halos have been obtained using the X-ray measurements of the shapes of the hot halo gas of NGC720.
+The shape and the twisting of X-ray isophotes carry information about the three dimensional shape of the potential.
 Measurements from NGC720 constrain the halo ellipticity to be $\sim 0.35\pm 0.03$, consistent with elliptical halos from CDM, this values is consistent with $\sigma/m_\text{DM} < 1$ cm$^2$/g \cite{Peter:2012jh}.
+An analysis of 12 clusters using X-ray emission and the Sunyaev-Zeldovich effect fitted Einasto profiles and calibrated with hydrodynamical SIDM simulations to achieve the bound $\sigma/m_\text{DM} < 0.19$ cm$^2$/g at a collision velocity $\sim$1000 km/s \cite{Ettori_Einasto}.

-While the shape of DM halos was previously thought to be a promising probe of the nature of DM, subsequent studies have found that introducing baryonic physics can significantly complicate the inferences of cross sections from halo shapes.
-For example, on galaxy scales \cite{Sameie:2018chj} show that the asymmetric potentials from central disks can make the shape of the DM halos aspherical near the center on short timescales of a few Gyr depending on the size of the disk.
+While the shape of DM halos was previously thought to be a promising probe of the nature of DM, subsequent studies have found that introducing baryonic physics can significantly complicate the inferences of cross sections from halo shapes \cite{Robertson:2018anx, 2022MNRAS.516.4543D}. \cite{2022MNRAS.516.4543D} find that the distribution of shapes in SIDM and CDM in the inner parts of clusters become much more similar in the presence of baryons. {The Milky Way is measured to be quite spherical with axis ratios, $c/a\sim 1$ (\cite{2016ApJ...833...31B}) at intermediate length scales of about $20$ kpc, in favor of SIDM models.
+However \cite{Sameie:2018chj} et al. show using the NIHAO hydrodynamical simulations \cite{2016MNRAS.462..663B} that CDM halos in the presence of baryons can also be produce more spherical objects on similar length scales making the observations consistent with CDM.} Additionally \cite{Sameie:2018chj} also show that the asymmetric potentials from central disks can make the shape of the DM halos aspherical near the center on short timescales of a few Gyr depending on the size of the disk.
 Note also that on cluster mass scales, while the DM can remain spherical near the center for cross sections of $\sigma/m_\text{DM}<1$ cm$^2/$g, as shown in Fig. \ref{fig:shape} from \cite{Robertson:2018anx}, the stars and the gas within the halo remain aspherical for a longer time and their shapes are much slower to respond to the change in the DM potential.

 Weak lensing measurements of shapes of DM halos, stacked on the galaxy light profiles or using three point functions can measure the shape of dark halo directly as a function of radius. \cite{vanUitert:2016guv, Clampitt:2015wea, Shin:2017rch} measure shapes of Luminous Red Galaxies and cluster mass halos using weak lensing and distribution of satellite galaxies and find that the ellipticities are consistent with CDM, \cite{Shin:2017rch} for example place strong constraints on the axis ratios of RedMaPPer clusters in SDSS at $0.573\pm 0.039$, implying that the halo is overall quite aspherical.